Model Context Protocol: The Open Standard for AI Integrations

 | Roots | Server learns which file system areas it has access to (file:// URIs) | Advisory – not technically enforced, but respected as a convention |

-Sampling is particularly powerful: It enables agentic behaviours within MCP server features.
-The server can "ask the LLM for advice" without needing its own API key – the request runs via the client, which controls access to the model .
+Sampling is especially powerful: it enables agentic behaviour within a server's features.
+The server can effectively "ask the LLM for advice" without needing its own API key – the request goes through the client, which controls access to the model .

-Elicitation is a newer primitive that was introduced in the current specification.
+Elicitation is a newer primitive introduced in the current specification.
 It is deliberately limited to flat objects with primitive properties (String, Number, Boolean, Enum) .

-Roots give the server orientation regarding the working context – e.g. file:///home/user/project/.
-They are deliberately advisory and are not technically enforced, in order to preserve flexibility .
+Roots tell the server which working context applies – for example file:///home/user/project/.
+They are intentionally advisory and not technically enforced, which keeps things flexible .

 2.4.
 How does the protocol lifecycle work?

-Short answer: The MCP lifecycle consists of three phases: initialisation (capability negotiation), operation (bidirectional message exchange), and shutdown (cleanly terminating the connection) .
+Short answer: The MCP lifecycle has three phases: initialisation (capability negotiation), operation (bidirectional message exchange) and shutdown (closing the connection cleanly) .

 Detailed explanation:

-When establishing a connection, the client and server negotiate their capabilities in a standardised handshake :
+As the connection is set up, client and server negotiate their capabilities through a standardised handshake :

 // 1.
 Client sends initialize request